 Clifton is fluent in the use of a variety of statistical software that includes SAS, STATA, SPSS, R, Eviews and Python and large database applications such as MS SQL Server or MySQL.
 He has extensive experience conducting econometric analyses using cross-sectional, panel and time series data employing methods such as Generalized Linear Models, Duration Analysis, ARMA and ARIMA models, discrete Markov models, meta-analyses and machine learning algorithms including data reduction methods and monte carlo simulation.
 Prior to joining the ATC, he was a health economic outcomes researcher for consulting firms whose clients were federal and state health policy leaders and pharmaceutical and life sciences firms.
 Clifton holds a Ph.D. in Health Policy and Management from Brandeis University, a M.S. in Applied Economics from Johns Hopkins University, an Ed.M. from Harvard University with a focus on Higher Education Administration and a B.A. from the University of California.
 In his spare time he teaches dance and serves as a DJ at Dance Union in Somerville and on occasion for the MIT Argentine Tango Club and he is developing a searchable database of music from South America that stretches over a century.

 Peter serves as the Senior Academic Technologist.
-He assists faculty with all facets of the learning management system (Blackboard), e.g., course enrollments, assessments, the grading center, etc. He provides support for additional instructional technologies such as Annoto, Respondus, Qwickly, Ally and more and teaches a variety of faculty workshops.
-Peter also assists faculty with exploring new instructional technology applications for their teaching initiatives.
+He assists faculty with all facets of the learning management system (Blackboard), e.g., course enrollments, assessments, the grading center, etc. He provides faculty support for additional instructional technologies such as Turnitin, Respondus, Gradescope, Qwickly, etc., develops and maintains technology documentation in ServiceNow and provides in-depth faculty consultations and workshops.
+Peter also assists faculty with exploring technology applications for their new instructional initiatives.

 Fred holds the position of Senior Instructional & Research Infrastructure Manager.
 He is responsible for researching and supporting new server-based software, including virtualization and cloud technologies as well as Bring Your Own Device (BYOD) tools to support faculty and student (undergraduate and graduate, on-campus as well as online) access to academic resources.
 He dedicates much of his time to designing the architecture for and managing the technical infrastructure of Bentley’s state-of-the-art Trading Room, including its servers, data feeds, data walls, tickers, and PCs.